matsjj/lightning/communications/high/[TN]PaymentNegotiation.md

 Each node sends `dice` to resolve conflicts when both parties start the exchange at the same time.
 The node that sent a higher dice value will have priority for this exchange, while the other party has to start over afterwards.

 Node B MUST make sure that all changed payments (new, redeemed, refunded) were previously part of the channel.
 Furthermore, node B MUST correctly calculate the resulting balances of applying these changes to the current status and fail the exchange if they don't match with the received amounts.
-[TODO: In the future we can remove redundant data like amounts / old payments, as each party stores them anyways..]

 Node B MUST further check that `feePerByte`, `csvDelay` in each `PaymentData` and in the `ChannelStatus` is within the allowed boundaries.